 The expenses of providing the Foundation's programs have been summarized in the accompanying statements of activities.
-Program expenses include payments to charitable organizations, funds distributed for the Foundation's matching employee gifts, volunteer incentive programs, and donated program services from Sempra Energy to carry out the programs of the Foundation.
+Program expenses include payments to charitable organizations, funds distributed for the Foundation's grant payments to charitable organizations, matching employee gifts, volunteer incentive programs, and donated program management services from Sempra Energy to carry out the programs of the Foundation.
 Administrative expenses represent donated services and expenses paid by Sempra Energy that allows the Foundation to carry out its daily operations and cover the cost of the Foundation's federal excise tax, if any.
 Donated services are allocated between program and administrative on the basis of estimates of time and effort.